IIHTDevelopers/Yaksha-FullStack-React-Java-Mobile-Banking-Application-Template/Commands-Readme.txt

 * You can follow series of command to setup Angular environment once you are in your project-name folder:

 	npm install -> Will install all dependencies -> takes 10 to 15 min
-	npm run start -> To compile and deploy the project in browser. -> takes 2 to 3 min npm run jest -> to run all test cases and see the summary npm run test -> to run all test cases.
+	npm run start -> To compile and deploy the project in browser. -> takes 2 to 3 min and will run on localhost:8082 npm run jest -> to run all test cases and see the summary npm run test -> to run all test cases.
 It is mandatory to run this command before submission of workspace -> takes 5 to 6 min
 * To ensure your code is saved and available for later use, remember to use the CTRL+Shift+B command on your code IDE.